 The proposed measures were formulated to restore the ecological functions of lower Mississippi River habitats, including threatened and endangered species.
-USACE and the NFS, which includes stakeholders from various state and Federal wildlife agencies, formulated the measures in the TSP for the overall benefit of federally listed threatened and endangered species, Birds of Conservation Concern, and priority state listed species identified on the State Wildlife Action Plans as described throughout the main report.
+USACE and the NFS, which includes stakeholders from various state and Federal wildlife agencies, formulated the measures in the recommended plan for the overall benefit of federally listed threatened and endangered species, Birds of Conservation Concern, and priority state listed species identified on the State Wildlife Action Plans as described throughout the main report.
 However, there is the potential for some minor temporary impacts to listed species and/or their habitats, such as minimal tree clearing for access and temporary aquatic disturbances during construction.
-Thus, the effects determination for the TSP is a may affect but not likely affect (NLAA) determination for listed species.
-Site-specific ESA surveys and associated tiered ESA consultations will be conducted for any measure in the TSP prior to implementation.
-Additional details on the site-specific surveys are included in the Monitoring Appendix 9 (i.e., baseline monitoring) and within this appendix.
-These surveys and associated tiered ESA consultations during implementation stages will allow for timesensitive (1-2 years) effect determinations and will incorporate any changed habitat or species presence/absence conditions, or changes in listing status that could occur at each of the measure locations included in the tentatively selected plan prior to its implementation.
-Table A2a-4 summarizes the determination of effects for each of the protected resources.
+Thus, the USACE effects determination for the recommended plan is a may affect but NLAA determination for listed species.
+The USFWS concurred with this NLAA effects determination on 22 February 2023.
+Site-specific ESA surveys and associated tiered ESA consultations will be conducted for any measure in the recommended plan prior to implementation.
+Additional details on the site-specific surveys are included in Monitoring Appendix 9 (i.e., baseline monitoring) and within this appendix.
+These surveys and associated tiered ESA consultations during implementation stages will allow for timesensitive (1-2 years) effect determinations and will incorporate any changed habitat or species presence/absence conditions, or changes in listing status that could occur at each of the measure locations included in the recommended plan prior to its implementation.
+Table 2a-4 summarizes the determination of effects for each of the protected resources.

-Table A2a- 4: Determination of effects.
+Table 2a-4.
+Determination of effects